 Welcome to your Poplit Lyrics Station!

 Welcome to your Poplit Lyrics Station, which uses popular music to promote literacy learning!
 Media content found on YouTube.com.
-This website & questions created by J. Johnson, teacher.
+This website & questions created by J. Johnson, educator.
 Questions focus on these areas: summarizing the main idea, determining mood, figurative language and point of view, making comparisons (to music videos, 'literary' poems, other songs & forms of media) and determining their effectiveness.
 This site is not an endorsement of any content provided herein.
 It is strictly for educational purposes!
 This site is probably best for older students (Junior/ Intermediate/ Senior).
 Songs are those commonly heard on the radio.

 How To Use Poplit Lyrics: Sample Lesson